Skip to content

 • Task Management: Create and stop plan generation tasks

-• File Metadata: Get report/zip metadata and download URLs
+• File Metadata: Get report/zip metadata and signed download URLs

 Run as task (MCP tasks protocol)

 MCP has two ways to run long-running work: tools (what we use) and the tasks protocol ("Run as task" in some UIs).
-PlanExe uses tools only: task_create, task_status, task_stop, task_download.
-The agent creates a task, polls status, then downloads; that is the intended flow per docs/mcp/planexe_mcp_interface.md.
+PlanExe uses tools only: example_plans, example_prompts, model_profiles, plan_create, plan_status, plan_stop, plan_retry, plan_file_info (or plan_download via mcp_local).
+The agent creates a task, polls status, retries on failed when needed, then downloads; that is the intended flow per docs/mcp/planexe_mcp_interface.md.
 We do not advertise or implement the MCP tasks protocol (tasks/get, tasks/result, etc.).
 Clients like Cursor do not support it properly—use the tools directly.
+Workflow clarity: prompt drafting + user approval is a non-tool step between setup tools and plan_create.

 Client Choice Guide